Ryanair says Aer Lingus bid blocked by regulator

 Flybe said in a statement it was disappointed by the news and was awaiting the result of Ryanair’s appeal.

-Ryanair said the Commission was influenced by the Irish government, which has publicly criticized the merger, saying it could damage access between Ireland and major European airports and undermine competition.
+Ryanair said the Commission was influenced by the Irish government, which has publicly criticised the merger, saying it could damage access between Ireland and major European airports and undermine competition.

 The acquisition of Aer Lingus has long been seen as a personal ambition of O‘Leary‘s, capping his transformation of an airline that started with one plane in 1985 into one of Europe’s largest with over 300.